 There will be 3 exams, as noted in the schedule.
-The first 2 exams are non-cumulative and will be comprised of multiple-choice, definitional, short answer, essay, and/or computational questions.
+The first 2 exams are not cumulative and will be comprised of multiple-choice, definitional, short answer, essay, and/or computational questions.
 The final exam will have cumulative portions.
-Portions of exams may be open book.
+Portions of exams may be open book or allow you to bring and use a sheet with statistical formulas.